open-telemetry/opentelemetry.io/README.md

 * Run `make serve`
 * Open `http://localhost:1313` to check the site

+> Please note that you need to install the "extended" version of Hugo (with built-in support) to run the site locally.

 ### Adding a project to the OpenTelemetry Registry
 Do you maintain or contribute to an integration for OpenTelemetry?
 We'd love to feature your project in the registry!